Pro Tips and Tricks for Installing Laminate Flooring

 A belt sander sporting a coarse-grit belt will knock down seams pretty fast, but you may have to rent a commercial floor sander to grind down severe peaks.

 A dip in the floor will cause a soft, spongy section in the laminate floor.
 Most dips can be taken care of with a trowel and vinyl floor patch.
 Buy a fast-drying variety if you want to start laying the floor the same day.

 “Avoid self-leveling floor compounds, especially on older homes,” says Jay, our flooring pro.
 “An out-of-level floor could take a whole truckload of self-leveling compound to flatten out.
 And oh, yeah—this is the time to screw the plywood to the joists anywhere there’s a squeak.”

-Cutting laminate with a miter saw is a noisy and dusty affair.
-And walking back and forth to your miter saw isn’t very efficient.
-Why not cut the planks with a laminate shear—quietly and cleanly—right where they’re going to be installed?
+Cutting laminate with a miter saw gets pretty noisy and dusty pretty quickly, and walking back and forth to your miter saw isn’t very efficient.
+Instead, cut the planks with a laminate shear quietly and cleanly right where they’re going to be installed.

 Installing flooring around doorways is one of the thorniest issues you’ll deal with.
 Simplify it by starting on the wall that has the most doorways.
 Of course, you’ll still have to undercut jambs and trim, but it’s a lot easier starting at a doorway than ending up at one.

 It’s tempting to find the longest, straightest wall and start slapping down planks.
 The problem is that when you get to the opposite wall, you may end up ripping down a sliver-thin row of flooring.
 That won’t look good and is tough to install.